Travel, food, and nature are some of the most interesting means to learn and be inspired. JM tries to experience the beauty of these ways.

 This show may serve as a treat to those who love the manga series of Boku dake ga Inai Machi (僕だけがいない街) or also known as BokuMachi ((僕街)).
 Both the anime and live-action series of Erased are available on Netflix for people to watch.
 A fair warning, however, as this may seem like a heartwarming nod to the Japanese style of filmmaking, the audience may be left with a thrilling memory after everything is told.

 Based on the original series created by Kei Sanbe, the live-action adaptation kept the audience invested in each character.
-Even with just the first two episodes, you are already hooked on the story of Satoru Fujinuma (played by Yuuki Furukawa), who has to face the reality of possessing a unique ability which lets him travel back in time.
+Even with just the first two episodes, you are already hooked on the story of Satoru Fujinuma (played by Yuuki Furukawa), who has to face the reality of possessing a unique ability that lets him travel back in time.
 However, as he relives the past, his memories are intact, and he has to discover numerous ways to help out and prevent a disastrous and life-threatening incident from happening.
 Should you wish to jump into this kind of adventure, make sure to watch Erased.
 You may even be tempted to binge all of the episodes to witness how Satoru's mission ends.
 Then, you can also watch the anime series and experience a distinct touch to the story.

 However, not intentionally giving you dark stories to watch these types of psychological appeals of Japanese stories really hit hard.
 In this Netflix original, Switched, the audience is in for several twists and turns that will keep you hooked for the entire run of the show.